 Various legal claims have arisen against the Health District during the normal course of operations.
-According to the Health District's legal counsel, there was no outstanding matters at this time with a material impact, and, therefore, no provision for loss has been made in the financial statements in connection therewith.
+According to the Health District's legal counsel, there was no outstanding matter at this time, and, therefore, no provision for loss has been made in the financial statements in connection therewith.